nghia-nguyenhuu/nghia-nguyenhuu.github.io/_projects/1_project.md

 These findings demonstrate the potential of nanophotonic structures to revolutionize consumer electronics and optical communication systems, setting a new benchmark in color filtering and polarization technologies.
+REFERENCES
+1. Realization of integrated polarizer and color filters based on subwavelength metallic gratings using a hybrid numerical scheme
+Nghia Nguyen-Huu, Yu-Lung Lo*, Yu-Bin Chen, and Tsai-Yu Yang Applied Optics, 2011